rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 ```

 Note that the larger the last index on the x-axis is, the higher the section
-hierarchy is.
-This dimension corresponds with the node level/height (aka. the
+hierarchy becomes.
+This dimension obviously corresponds with the node
-outline height/depth) of a section.
+level/height (aka. outline height/depth) of a section.

 Note that the larger the last index on the y-axis is, the wider the section
-hierarchy is.
-There currently is no definition which corresponds with this
+hierarchy becomes.
+There currently is no definition that corresponds with
-dimension.
+this dimension.

 ```
 s0 -|- s1 -|- s2 - s3